joinpursuit/Peloton-Interview-Process-Sample/README.md

 1. [Second Largest](./technical-screen-questions/secondLargest.md)
 1. [Validate Parentheses](technical-screen-questions/validateParentheses.md)

-#### Rubric

-After completing an interview, fill out a rubric evaluation similar to the link [here](https://forms.gle/rxtyyWjqKVnW7B1UA).
-Key abilities to note:

-- Understanding the Prompt
-- Designing a Solution
-- Implementing a Solution
-- Presentation

 ## 3. Final Round + Project Walkthrough

 **Purpose**:  Understand the work that an applicant can produce and make a final decision.